-“We are spraying a solvent onto a mixture and creating a new product, which we’re seeing in a splashed droplet,” Cooks says.
+“We are spraying a solvent onto a mixture and creating a new product, which we’re seeing in a splashed droplet,” Cooks said.

 This technique allows researchers to perform a reaction and analyze the product in one step, in one second.
-That’s the power of it, Cooks says.
+That’s the power of it, Cooks said.

 The research was supported by the Defense Advanced Research Project Agency’s Make-It! program, which aims to develop technology to create any particular chemical from cheap raw materials.
 Five research institutions are involved in the program, and Purdue’s task is to develop methods to rapidly analyze the results of reagents being mixed together under particular conditions.